 Finally, we have two tests.
 Let’s go through the first one;

 - In the first test, we are checking that the component actually contains the expected text in the “title” property.

-- First we need to have an instance of the app.component, for that we use the create component function of angular test bed, as a result, we get a fixture object that is going to allows us to create an instance of that component.
+- First, we need to have an instance of the app.component, for that we use the create component function of the angular testbed, as a result, we get a fixture object that is going to allows us to create an instance of that component.

 The second test does something similar but it checks that the dom renders the “text” property.